abdelFerdous/TeamProject1/markdown/tuan.md

     -price:
     -Runes for the legend

-I haave updated apperances of the pages:
+I have updated apperances of the pages:
     -mobile friendly
     -change color of the pages so that make it better